shipwallet/public-tools/linkerd-dataplane-restarter/README.md

 # linkerd-dataplane-restarter

-Script slowly restarts all deployments in `default` namespace for which linkerd-proxy version differs with linkerd-proxy-injector from Control Plane.
+This CLI app slowly restarts all deployments in `default` namespace for which `linkerd-proxy` version differs from `linkerd-proxy-injector` from Control Plane.
+It aids the process of restarting all running deployments by minimizing the need for i.a. scaling while the restart of dependent services is in progress.

 ## Example scenario: